static-web-server/static-web-server/README.md

 > A blazing fast and asynchronous web server for static files-serving. ⚡

-**Static Web Server** is a very small and fast production-ready web server to serving static web files or assets.
+**Static Web Server** (or `SWServer` abbreviated) is a very small and fast production-ready web server suitable to serve static web files or assets.

 ## Features